 Nextiva’s WFM calculator can help you see how much you can save with a modern WFM solution.

 Artificial intelligence and automation are all the rage now in the contact center space, and for good.
 The global call center AI market was valued at $3.23 billion in 2024 and is expected to reach approximately $25.84 billion by 2034.
-AI technologies automate routine inquiries with sophisticated conversational AI, freeing human agents to focus on high-quality interactions.
+AI technologies automate routine inquiries and offer real-time transcription summaries with sophisticated conversational AI and virtual agents, freeing human agents to not only focus on high-quality interactions, but build them from scratch.

 Key Providers: (Integrated Platforms) Nextiva, Five9, (Conversational AI) LivePerson, Google Dialogflow; (Agent Assist) Cogito, Observe.AI; (Speech Analytics) CallMiner, Verint